 Questions to Ask Your School Counselor

 - What kind of social events or clubs do different colleges offer?
-How do I explore them during my college search?

 - What classes do I need to take to be ready for college?